Jacobian Scopes: token-level causal attributions in LLMs: Introduction

 In this work, we present a suite of gradient-based causal attribution methods called \emph{Jacobian Scopes}.
-Jacobian Scopes attribute a token prediction made by an LLM to key inputs.
-This is achieved by analyzing the Jacobian matrix which captures locally linearized relation between the predictive distribution with respect to a preceding input token vector.
+Jacobian Scopes explain LLM predictions in terms of influential input tokens.
+This is achieved by analyzing the Jacobian matrix, which captures the locally linearized relation between the predictive distribution and input embeddings.

+Jacobian Scopes come in three variants: \textbf{Semantic}, \textbf{Fisher}, and \textbf{Temperature Scopes}, each corresponding to a different \emph{explanandum}, or attribution objective: logit of a certain token, the full predictive distribution, and the model's uncertainty (effective temperature).
+An overview of the framework is illustrated in \cref{fig:schematic}.

-We showcase the efficacy of our proposed Jacobian Scopes through a range of case studies, including natural language instruction such as system prompts and translation, as well as ICL tasks such as time-series continuation forecasting \cite{liu-etal-2024-llms-learn,gruver2024largelanguagemodelszeroshot,mirchandani2023largelanguagemodelsgeneral}.
-Across these examples, our proposed Jacobian Scopes reveal potential semantic reasoning processes, expose implicit political biases \cite{bang2024measuringpoliticalbiaslarge}, and hint at a potential mechanism for understanding how LLMs extrapolate stochastic and chaotic time-series data sets, in-context \cite{zhang2025contextparrotingsimpletoughtobeat}.
+We showcase the efficacy of our proposed Jacobian Scopes through a range of case studies, including natural language instruction such as system prompts and translation, as well as ICL tasks such as time-series forecasting \cite{gruver2024largelanguagemodelszeroshot,mirchandani2023largelanguagemodelsgeneral}.
+We further evaluate attribution faithfulness quantitatively on two benchmark datasets (LAMBADA \cite{paperno-etal-2016-lambada} and IWSLT2017 \cite{cettolo-etal-2017-overview}) across three suites of leading LLMs: LLaMA-3.2 \cite{llama3-2024}, Qwen2.5 \cite{qwen2025qwen25} and Gemma-3 \cite{gemmateam2025gemma3technicalreport}.